Do you want to become a MensWork group facilitator?

 Attendance and CPD certificates will be issued, and those attending 90% or more of the training may update their certificate to a Diploma in Therapeutic Menswork by submitting a written summary of their individual report enriched by material learned on the training and going through a self/ peer/ trainer assessment process.

-The training will be staffed by affiliates of the Centre for Gender Psychology Menswork Team, led by Nick Duffell.
+The training will be staffed by affiliates of the Centre for Gender Psychology Menswork Team, led by Nick Duffell with a minimun of two facilitators.

 Topics: Introduction to Menswork and the forgetful heart; Gender Psychology 1: Identity, difference and distance; Facilitated Group Process; Gender Psychology 2: The Male Line

-Topics: Menswork and the search for the father’s heart; Gender Psychology 3: Sexuality and Ground; Facilitated Group Process; Gender Psychology 4: The Ideal and Real Sexual Sources
+Topics: Menswork and the search for the father’s heart; Gender Psychology 3: Sexuality and Ground; Male sexuality: desire and transformation; Facilitated Group Process; Gender Psychology 4: The Ideal and Real Sexual Sources.
+An Introduction to basic group dynamics.

 Topics: Menswork as a transformative tool; Gender Psychology 5: The Five Shields; Facilitated Group Process; Stepping into the centre: the Elder Shield